yorifuji/actions-xcode-cloud-dispatcher/README.md

-# GitHub Actions for Xcode Cloud Dispatch
+# Actions Xcode Cloud Dispatcher

-GitHub Action to dispatch builds in Xcode Cloud using the App Store Connect API.
+GitHub Actions for dispatch builds in Xcode Cloud using the App Store Connect API.

-## Features

-- 🚀 Dispatch Xcode Cloud builds from GitHub Actions

 ## Setup Guide